Rapid amplification of cerebrospinal fluid pressure as a possible mechanism for optic nerve sheath bleeding in infants with non-accidental head injury

 Abstract

-Purpose: Subdural haemorrhage along the optic nerve (ON) is a histopathological indicator of non-accidental head injury in infants.
-We sought to determine if this bleeding could be caused by an abrupt increase in intracranial pressure (ICP) transmitted to cerebrospinal fluid (CSF) at the optic foramen (OF).
-Methods: A theoretical model is developed to simulate the effect of a pressure perturbation of maximal amplitude P applied at the OF for a duration T on the CSF-filled ON subarachnoid space (ONSAS).
-The ONSAS is modelled as a fluid-filled channel with an elastic wall representing the flexible ONSAS-arachnoid/dura interface.
+PURPOSE.
+Subdural hemorrhage along the optic nerve (ON) is a histopathological indicator of abusive head trauma (AHT) in infants.
+We sought to determine if this bleeding could be caused by an abrupt increase in intracranial pressure transmitted to cerebrospinal fluid (CSF) at the optic foramen (OF).
+METHODS.
+A theoretical model is developed to simulate the effect of a pressure perturbation of maximal amplitude P applied at the optic foramen for a short duration T on the CSF-filled ON subarachnoid space (ONSAS).
+The ONSAS is modelled as a fluid-filled channel with an elastic wall representing the flexible ONSAS–arachnoid/dura interface.
 A constitutive law describing the relationship between CSF pressure and ONSAS deformation is inferred from published measurements.
-CSF pressure profiles along the ONSAS are systematically examined over a broad range of P and T. Results: The pressure perturbation initiated at the OF produces a pressure wave that propagates rapidly along the ONSAS towards the scleral end of the ON, where it is reflected back towards the brain.
+CSF pressure profiles along the ONSAS are examined systematically over a broad range of P and T. RESULTS.
+The pressure perturbation initiated at the OF produces a pressure wave that stretches the ONSAS.
+This wave propagates rapidly along the ONSAS toward the scleral end of the ON, where it is reflected back toward the brain.
 For sufficiently small T a shock wave with amplification up to six times larger than P over a timescale of tens of milliseconds is observed at the scleral end of the ON.
 Comparatively smaller amplifications are observed for slower perturbations.
-Conclusions: A sudden increase in CSF pressure in the cranial cavity can cause a rapid expansion of the ONSAS, which may lead to rupture of the bridging blood vessels.
-The model therefore predicts a plausible mechanism for subdural haemorrhage that occurs in non-accidental head injury in infants.
+CONCLUSIONS.
+A sudden increase in CSF pressure in the cranial cavity can cause a rapid expansion of the ONSAS, which may lead to rupture of the bridging blood vessels.
+Our study predicts a plausible mechanism for subdural hemorrhage that occurs in abusive head trauma in infants.

 Item Type: Article